Research on LNS

-- Randomized controlled trial of the effectiveness of a soybean-maize-sorghum–based ready-to-use complementary food paste on infant growth in South Kivu, Democratic Republic of Congo. (abstract)
+- Randomized controlled trial of the effectiveness of a soybean-maize-sorghum–based ready-to-use complementary food paste on infant growth in South Kivu, Democratic Republic of Congo. (abstract and free full-text)

 Bisimwa G, Owino VO, Bahwere P, Dramaix M, Donnen P, Dibari F, and Collins S. Am J Clin Nutr.
 2012 May;95(5):1157-64.
 Epub 2012 Apr 4.

 - The impact of lipid-based nutrient supplementation on anti-malarial antibodies in pregnant women in a randomized controlled trial. (abstract and free full-text)

 Chandrasiri UP, Fowkes FJI, Richards JS, Langer C, Fan YM, Taylor SM, Beeson JG, Dewey KG, Maleta K, Ashorn P, Rogerson SJ.
 Malaria Journal (2015) 14:193 DOI 10.1186/s12936-015-0707-2